Madhav-S-S/voice_app/README.md

 We are highly indebted to the Project Coordinators **Dr. Nisha Joseph** and **Er.
 Lina Ickappan** for their valuable guidance, constant monitoring and support.
 I extend my heartfelt thanks to all the faculty members of CSE, my parents, friends and well-wishers for their support and timely help.

-We also thank Almighty God for granting strength and wisdom in the completion of this mini

-project.

 iii

 **ABSTRACT**